H3 Grid#

 This dataset contains a hexagonal tesselation following Uber’s H3 system that covers the core of San Diego.

-The delineation of the city centre is somewhat arbitrary, was manually drawn using geojson.io
+The delineation of the city centre is somewhat arbitrary, was manually drawn using geojson.io, and is stored in sd_city_centre.geojson in this folder.

 Infrastructure#